 Died: 2010, Moscow, Russia

 Vasily Smyslov, a former opera singer turned grandmaster, was the embodiment of positional clarity and endgame virtuosity.
 After winning the 1957 match, he sought to confirm his dominance, but in 1958 he encountered a better-prepared and more determined Botvinnik.
 Smyslov’s intuitive style and balanced decision-making made him one of the most elegant players of the 20th century.
-Although he lost the crown, his influence extended far beyond this match—he remained a world-class player into the 1980s.
+Although he lost the crown, his influence extended far beyond this match—he remained a world-class player into the 1980s, and his opening ideas and endgame technique continued to shape elite practice.

 Year | Opponent(s) | Format | Result |